WenjieWu-Sci/FLArE/GridUtils/numu/README.md

 ```
 ifdh cp /pnfs/dune/persistent/users/mvicenzi/numu/numu_kling_ar40_e5000.ghep.root numu_kling_ar40_e5000.ghep.root
 ```
+* The current implementation requires the user to provide the name of the geometry macro from `macro\geometry_options` by writing it in `numu_job.sh`.
+The name of this file is used to create the output directory as well as for the filenames themselves.
+It is the only argument that is needed by `glob_output.sh` and `merge_outputs.sh`.
 * `${istart}` is set according to the number of files requested and the number of events per file chosen, in order to avoid using the same events.
-* The current implementation allows to scan several values of the magnetic field in FLArE, as the macro generation and submission is repeated for every item of the `list_fields` array.
-Other parameters could be similarly added.
 * Most of the paths are currently hardcoded to point to `/pnfs/dune/scratch/users/mvicenzi` to store (temporary) submission files as well as the output files.
 They can be changed as necessary, but they need to be on `pnfs` to be accessible by the worker nodes with `ifdh cp`.